 Researchers thinking that Google reads their mind and magically returns the right information on the first page of results should think again.
 The #1 position on a Google results page gets 33% of the traffic, so is a highly sought-after spot on a Google page.
 Unfortunately, with SEO tricks inflating page-rank on Google and ads vying for top spot, that number one result, or even the top page of results, may not be entirely germane or even contain much scholarly content.
 But those results rank high because they’ve worked the Google system.

-There are a few publicly available search engines where you can test drive a Deep Web search and see the difference for yourself.
 Science.gov, developed and maintained by the DOE Office of Scientific and Technical Information, uses Explorit Everywhere! to search over 60 databases and over 2200 selected websites from 15 federal agencies.
 The results are from authoritative, government sources, and extraordinarily relevant.
 When you perform a search on Science.gov, there is no question about the sources you are searching.
 Explore the difference!

 Whether you are a student or scientist, knowing where to start your science search is very important.
 In most cases, serious research doesn’t start with Google.
 A 2014 IDC study shows that only 56% of the time do knowledge workers find the information required to do their jobs.
 Having the right sources available through an efficient Deep Web search like Explorit Everywhere! is critical to finding significant scientific information and staying ahead of the game.